Quantum Circuit Optimization by Graph Coloring

 and then one can verify that $\v a \cdot \v b = \v d + Q \v e$ (see,\;\cite{MulMaslov} for details).
 Inspecting the equality, quantum multiplication can be divided into three phases.
 Phase\;1 is computing $\v e$ on the empty register, Phase\;2 is multiplying (reducing) the result by $Q$, and Phase\;3 is adding the result by $\v d$.
 Writing down it as a unitary transformation,

 Figure\;\ref{fig:mult-table} illustrates the procedures.
-Focusing on the Toffoli depth, in $\mathbb{F}_{2^n}$, the authors estimated the depth to be $2n -3$, $0$, $2n -1$ in Phase 1, Phase 2, and Phase 3, respectively, in total $4n-4$.
+Focusing on the Toffol-depth, in $\mathbb{F}_{2^n}$, the authors estimated the depth to be $2n -3$, $0$, $2n -1$ in Phase 1, Phase 2, and Phase 3, respectively, in total $4n-4$.

-Now, notice that all the additions occurring in Phase\;1 and Phase\;3 are commuting.
-The graph coloring strategy is applied to Phase\;1 and Phase\;3 in $\mathbb{F}_{2^n}$ for $n \le 512$, adopting the solver $\mathsf{DSatur}$ which is a polynomial time heuristic algorithm for graph coloring\;\cite{ColDSatur}.
+Now notice that all the additions occurring in Phase\;1 are commuting.
+Similarly, all the additions in Phase\;3 are also commuting.
+The graph coloring strategy is applied to each Phase\;1 and Phase\;3 in $\mathbb{F}_{2^n}$ for $n \le 512$, adopting the solver DSatur which is a polynomial time heuristic algorithm for graph coloring\;\cite{ColDSatur}.
+Total Toffoli-depth is the sum of the coloring results in two phases.
 Figure\;\ref{fig:mult-coloring} summarizes the result.
 (Plots for $n>64$ are not shown in the figure, but all of them do not deviate at all from $2n-1$.)
-For $n\ge 6$, a lower bound on the Toffoli depth of $2n-1$ can be deduced from an elementary argument,\footnote{It is the sum of the lengths of the bases of two triangles in Figure\;\ref{fig:mult-table}.
-For $n< 6$, the lower bound is larger than $2n-1$ since a right triangle of base length $\le 4$ (which appears for $n\le 5$) cannot be fully parallelized. } and $\mathsf{DSatur}$ has found circuits meeting the lower bound for most $n$ tested.\footnote{For some small $n\; (<20)$ the corresponding graphs are rather denser in edge density, and the adopted $\mathsf{DSatur}$ code~\cite{pyqubo} has failed to meet the bound.}
+For $n\ge 6$, a lower bound on the Toffoli-depth of $2n-1$ can be deduced from an elementary argument,\footnote{It is the sum of the lengths of the bases of two triangles in Figure\;\ref{fig:mult-table}.
+For $n< 6$, the lower bound is larger than $2n-1$ since a right triangle of base length $\le 4$ (which appears for $n\le 5$) cannot be fully parallelized. } and DSatur has found circuits meeting the lower bound for most $n$ tested.\footnote{For some small $n\; (<20)$ the corresponding graphs are rather denser in edge density, and the adopted DSatur code~\cite{pyqubo} has failed to meet the bound.}

 The above argument also holds in non-binary fields, $\mathbb{F}_{p^n}$ with prime $p>2$.
 The difference is that the arithmetics of coefficients take place in the base field.
 Such arithmetics themselves may not consist entirely of commuting gates, but the addition operations are still commuting, allowing the optimization strategy to be applicable.